hpyproject/hpy/docs/overview.rst

   - only a handful of the original Python/C functions have been ported to HPy.
-Porting most of them is straighforward, so for now the priority is to work on the "hard" features to prove that the HPy approach works, and we port new functions as needed
+Porting most of them is straighforward, so for now the priority is to work on the "hard" features to prove that the HPy approach works, and we will port new functions as needed

   - the debug mode simply does not exist (yet!)

-  - there is not a standard/easy way to integrate HPy in a ``distutils/setuptools`` based workflow.
+  - there is no standard/easy way to integrate HPy into a ``distutils/setuptools`` based workflow.
 The only way to compile HPy extensions right now is to manually clone the git repo and tweak your ``setup.py``.
 Eventually, we plan to offer a workflow which integrates seamlessly with ``pip``, ``setuptools``, etc.

   - there is no integration with Cython.
-The medium-term plan is that Cython automatically generates HPy-compatible C code
+The medium-term plan is to extend Cython to automatically generate HPy-compatible C code

 .. _benchmarks: